ZJU-ACES-ISE/ChatUniTest/README.md

 ## :bomb: News!!!

- We have migrated the code to the Java and implementing a [Maven plugin](https://github.com/ZJU-ACES-ISE/chatunitest-maven-plugin).
+ We have migrated the code to the Java and implementing the [Maven plugin](https://github.com/ZJU-ACES-ISE/chatunitest-maven-plugin) and [IDEA plugin](https://github.com/ZJU-ACES-ISE/ChatUniTest_IDEA_Plugin).
 Please have a try:heart_eyes:.

 ## Step 1 : installation
 First make sure you run this program in Mac or Linux system with mysql installed.